Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems

 \subsection{ODE Subsystem}

-The ODE subsystem of the GPDE model, illustrated in \Cref{fig:ode_subsystem}, is a typical state-space representation with real-valued inputs and outputs.
-These inputs and outputs are finite-dimensional and include both the interconnection with the PDE subsystem and the inputs and outputs of the GPDE model as a whole.
-Specifically, we partition both the input and output signals into 3 components, differentiating these channels by function.
-The input channels are: the control input to the GPDE ($u(t)\in \R^{n_u}$), the exogenous disturbance/source driving the GPDE ($w(t)\in \R^{n_w}$) and the internal feedback input ($r(t)\in \R^{n_r}$) which is the output of the PDE subsystem.
+The ODE subsystem of a GPDE model, illustrated in \Cref{fig:ode_subsystem}, is a typical state-space representation with real-valued finite-dimensional inputs and outputs.
+These inputs and outputs include both the interconnection with the PDE subsystem and the inputs and outputs of the GPDE model as a whole.
+We partition both the input and output signals into 3 components, differentiating these channels by function.
+The input channels are: the control input to the GPDE ($u(t)\in \R^{n_u}$); the exogenous disturbance ($w(t)\in \R^{n_w}$); and the internal feedback input ($r(t)\in \R^{n_r}$) which is the output of the PDE subsystem.
 The output channels of the ODE subsystem are: the regulated output of the GPDE ($z(t)\in \R^{n_z}$); the sensed outputs of the GPDE ($y(t)\in \R^{n_y}$); and the output from the ODE subsystem which becomes the input to the PDE subsystem ($v(t)\in \R^{n_v}$).